Lightning Rod of the Oregon Cascades

 Applegate Peak (8,126 ft) on the south rim of Crater Lake, near Sun Notch and Vidae Cliffs, peeks over the left shoulder of Thielson in the above picture.

-Image copyrighted.
-All uses and users MUST obtain my written permission via fax, or via my emailer (see below).
-Persons who wish to display this image on their own websites are included in the group who MUST obtain my written permission.
+Images copyrighted.
+All uses and users MUST obtain my written permission via email at: brucej@oregonphotos.com.
+Persons who wish to display my images on their own websites must clearly credit "brucej@oregonphotos.com" as the source.
 Thank you.

 Back to Main Pacific Crest Trail Page